mrp175/mrp175/README.md

 I’m a full stack developer with a love of novel ideas and a passion for problem solving.
 With a background in music technology, I aim to bring these technical and creative skills into software development.

-🔭 I'm currently working on Embers, an web app to help people DJ.
+🔭 I'm currently working on [mymix_online](https://github.com/mrp175/mymix_online), an web app to help people DJ.

 When I’m not coding, you can usually find me in poorly lit room producing music.